 The Traffic Stop

 Once you have been stopped, police officers may ask if you have been drinking.
 Regardless of your answer, they may ask you to take a field sobriety test, or submit to a breathalyzer or BAC test.
-You always have the right to refuse, but you may risk the immediate loss of your license, if you do.
+You always have the right to refuse, but you may risk the immediate loss of your license if you do.

 If you are arrested, police must give you certain warnings, as set forth by the U.S. Supreme Court in the Miranda opinion.
 You must be notified that you have the right to remain silent, that anything you say may be used against you, that you have the right to have an attorney present, and that one will be appointed for you, if you cannot afford one.
 In most states, if you are arrested and your BAC exceeds the legal limit, or you refuse to take a BAC/breathalyzer test, your license will be suspended.